wilddeath1/jobsphere-job-board-ui/README.md

 This is a frontend UI concept and learning project.

-The job listings, salaries, and company information are used for demonstration purposes only and do not represent real job postings.
+The job listings, salaries, company names, and other information are used for demonstration purposes only and do not represent actual job postings.

 ---